The Impact of Data Distribution on Q-learning with Function Approximation: Data distribution matters

 \subsubsection{Discussion}

-We presented a set of experiments using a four-state MDP that show how the data distribution can influence the performance of the resulting policies and the stability of the learning algorithm.
-First, we showed that, under an offline RL setting, the retrieved number of correct actions is directly dependent on the properties of the data distribution due to an undesirable correlation between features.
-Second, not only the quality of the retrieved policies depends on the data collection mechanism, but also an undesirable interplay between the data distribution and the function approximator can arise: exploitation can lead to abrupt changes in the data distribution and hinder learning.
+We presented a set of experiments using a four-state MDP that shows how the data distribution can influence the performance of the resulting policies and the stability of the learning algorithm.
+First, we showed that, under an offline RL setting, the number of optimal actions identified is directly dependent on the properties of the data distribution due to an undesirable correlation between features.
+Second, not only the quality of the computed policies depends on the data collection mechanism, but also an undesirable interplay between the data distribution and the function approximator can arise: exploitation can lead to abrupt changes in the data distribution and hinder learning.
 Finally, we showed that the replay buffer size can also affect the learning dynamics.
+Despite the fact that we study a four-state MDP, we argue that the example here presented is still relevant under more realistic settings; we further elaborate on this point in Appendix~\ref{sec:supplementarysec4}.